treyhunner/treyhunner.github.com/source/_posts/2018-12-10-why-you-should-be-using-pathlib.markdown

 all_csv_files = Path.cwd().rglob('*.csv')
 ```

-After you've started using `pathlib` more heavily, you can pretty much forget about the `glob` module entirely: you've got all the glob functionality you need with `Path` objects.
+After you've started using `pathlib` more heavily, **you can pretty much forget about the glob module entirely**: you've got all the glob functionality you need with `Path` objects.

 ## pathlib makes the simple cases simpler